Number of Fatalities in Work Zones -1b

 Write Up:

-Safe and efficient travel for the public through work zones is crucial, which is why crews in work zones are expected to conduct operations safely.
+Safe and efficient travel for the public through work zones is crucial and why crews are expected to conduct operations safely.
 MoDOT makes every effort to inform the public to pay attention, slow down, move over, buckle up and drive without distractions.
-MoDOT’s goal is zero fatalities in work zones, and only through continued efforts from MoDOT, the contracting industry and the driving public can that goal be accomplished.
+MoDOT’s goal is zero fatalities in work zones, and through continued efforts from MoDOT, the contracting industry and the driving public can that goal be accomplished.

-For the fourth quarter of 2023, there were 10 on-system work zone crashes, resulting in 11 fatalities.
+For the first quarter of 2024, there were zero on-system work zone fatality crashes.
 In the same reporting period, there was one off-system work zone crash that resulted in one fatality.
-Contributing factors to these crashes are similar to all crashes statewide, with four involving a vehicle traveling too fast for conditions, four that left the roadway and hit a fixed object, and three that involved impaired drivers.

-To reach the goal of zero fatalities in work zones, an internal review is conducted on each fatal crash to determine if the crash qualifies as a true work zone fatality.
+To reach the goal of zero fatalities in work zones, an internal review is conducted on each fatal crash to determine whether the crash qualifies as a true work zone fatality.
 These numbers are included in the overall totals for each road classification (state and local).
-Crash reconstruction documents have been requested for two of the crashes from the fourth quarter of 2023.
-After a review of these documents, an internal review will be performed to determine if the work zone was active and played a role in the fatality crash.

 Poor driver behavior remains a primary factor in fatal crashes.
 Community outreach and public awareness campaigns, such as Buckle Up Phone Down, are helpful, but ultimately MoDOT is dependent upon the driving public to make good choices when driving in work zones.
 To reduce fatalities in work zones, many challenges remain, with changing driver behavior at the top.